-This research was supported in part by the National Key R&D Program of China under Grant 2018YFE0205503, in part by the National Natural Science Foundation of China (NSFC) under Grant 61671081, in part by the Funds for International Cooperation and Exchange of NSFC under Grant 61720106007, in part by the 111 Project under Grant B18008, in part by the Fundamental Research Funds for the Central Universities under Grant 2018XKJC01, and in part by the BUPT Excellent Ph.D.
+This work was supported in part by the National Key R&D Program of China under Grant 2018YFE0205503, in part by the National Natural Science Foundation of China (NSFC) under Grant 61671081, in part by the Funds for International Cooperation and Exchange of NSFC under Grant 61720106007, in part by the 111 Project under Grant B18008, in part by the Fundamental Research Funds for the Central Universities under Grant 2018XKJC01, and in part by the BUPT Excellent Ph.D.
 Students Foundation under Grant CX2019135.
+A preliminary version of this paper appears as the proceedings of the 39th IEEE International Conference on Distributed Computing Systems (ICDCS 2019) [1].